fabiansvc/eduverse-server/README.md

-# Server of the EISC Metaverse
+# Server of the EduVerse
 # Install dependencies:
 npm install
 # Run project